 - NFB Newsline for the Blind - NFB Newsline is an automated, dial-in newspaper service.
 Using Newsline, one can listen to more than 150 newspapers being read by a computerized voice.
 In North Carolina, the Charlotte Observer and the Raleigh News and Observer are provided.
 To sign up for Newsline, call the library toll free at 1-888-388-2460.

 - Radio Reading Services - these are radio stations which have volunteers read local newspaper selections, magazines, stories, recipes, etc. A special receiver is given to RRS patrons to receive the broadcasts.
 There is no cost for the service, but donations are accepted and appreciated.
 Here is the list of all North Carolina Radio Reading Services by NCARRS.
-Raleigh and the Triangle are served by Triangle Radio Reading Service.
+Raleigh and the Triangle are served by North Carolina Reading Service.